727+ Consulting IP Artifacts: What That Actually Means

 This is where the methodology platform diverges most sharply from traditional consulting IP.
 Every factual claim in every deliverable traces back to an evidence table entry that includes:

-When a deliverable states that a market is worth $5.2 billion, the evidence table entry shows: Industry Research Report No. 54162, page 8, extracted 2025-11-15, verified.
-When a competitor analysis claims a specific company holds 12% market share, the provenance chain is traceable.
+When a deliverable states that a market is worth $5.2 billion, the evidence table entry shows the industry profile, page number, extraction date, and verification status.
+When a competitor analysis claims a specific company holds 12% market share, the provenance chain is traceable Sagentix Phase 10 Evidence Discipline, 2026.

 43 Meta-Prompts for Repeatable Analysis